UNESCO Publication on behalf of UN Water

 These figures hide significant disparities.
 On a global scale, half of the people drinking water are from unsafe sources.
 They live in Africa.
 In Sub-Saharan Africa, only 24% of the population have access to safe drinking water.
 Furthermore, 28% have basic sanitation facilities that aren’t shared with other households.

 So significant discrepancies in access exist even within countries.
 More notably between the rich and the poor.
 In urban areas, the disadvantaged housed in makeshift spaces don’t have running water.
 Those people often pay 10 to 20 times more.
-More than their neighbours in wealthier neighbourhoods.
-All for water of similar or lesser quality purchased from water vendors or tanker trucks.
+More than their neighbors in wealthier neighborhoods.
+All for water of similar or lesser quality purchased.
+I mean from water vendors or tanker trucks.

 Similarly, the right to water is essential.
 It cannot be separated from other human rights.
 That’s including their gender, age or socio-economic status.
 Also because of their ethnic, religious or linguistic identity.
 They are also more likely to have limited access to proper water and sanitation.